presto8/ark/ARCHITECTURE.md

 # Linux Filesystem Theory

-Each filesystem entry has a stat object that contains a ctime (changed time).
+All Linux files have the file contents itself and metadata about the file.
+The metadata (referred to as the stat object) includes a ctime (changed time) and an mtime (modified time).
+The ctime is updated whenever anything about the file changes, either its metadata or its contents.
+The mtime is updated only when the contents change.

+Directories also have metadata but the contents of the directory are metadata about the directory structure.
+Only changes to the directory structure will change the mtime and ctime of the directory.
+Notably, changing the contents of a file, renaming a file, or changing the timestamps of a file will not change the directory structure, and thus will not change the directory's ctime.

+Whenever a
-Whenever a filesystem entry's contents change, Linux updates the ctime.
+filesystem entry's contents change, Linux updates the ctime.
 For a file, this means that any change to the file's contents will update the ctime.
 For directories, only adding or removing a file from the directory will update the directory's ctime.
 Changing the contents of an existing file will update that file's ctime but not the directory's ctime.

-In order to backup efficiently, Ark updates the ctime of any directory to the newest ctime of any file in the directory with a newer ctime.
-This allows Ark to use the ctime of the directory to know if the ctime of any object in the directory has changed.
+In order to backup efficiently, Safe updates the ctime of any directory to the newest ctime of any file in the directory with a newer ctime.
+This allows Safe to use the ctime of the directory to know if the ctime of any object in the directory has changed.

 # Software layout

-Ark is comprised of the following components:
+Safe has the following components:

 - cli module: Parses command line arguments and provides command-line user interface

-- ark module: Main module that implements the backup.
-Metaphor: The ark is where your files are stored safely.
+- work module: Main module that performs the operations by using the other modules, maintaining state, and handling data transfer between the modues.
+  It is called by the cli module.

-    - noah: A class that maintains the necesary state for the ark module to work.
-Metaphor: Noah is the person who load the ark for you and does all the work of maintaining it.
+    - Work: A class that maintains the necesary state for the ark module to work.
+This variable is passed to almost all worker functions.

 - fs module: interface to local filesystem entries (files and directories)

 - store module: Provides storage for objects.
-Metaphor: The storerooms of the ark are where everything is stored.
+Manages encryption.
+Manages files on endpoints.

+- endpoint module: interface to the remote remote storage

+- crypto module: Provides cryptographic primitives.

 # Raw notes